francescofers/TAS2RsPredictor/README.md

 # Troubleshooting
-On MacOS, if you encounter some errors related to pyenchants, you can try to set the following environment variable:
+On MacOS, if you encounter some errors related to pyenchants, you can try this:
 ```
+brew install enchant
 export PYENCHANT_LIBRARY_PATH=$(brew --prefix enchant)/lib/libenchant-2.dylib
 ```